graphaware/neo4j-relcount/README.md

 are present on a node.
 Naive on-demand relationship counting quickly becomes inefficient with large numbers of relationships per node.

-The aim of this GraphAware module is to provide an easy-to-use, transparent cache for relationship counts on nodes.
+The aim of this [GraphAware Framework](https://github.com/graphaware/neo4j-framework) module is to provide an easy-to-use, transparent cache for relationship counts on nodes.

 ### Download